girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-systems"></a>Solving system of equations

 System of equations can be defined -with `System` class- and solved with `solve` method.
-The `solve` method accepts a list with as many unknowns as equations defined in the system.
-See example in [example XX](#sec-).
+The `solve` method accepts a list with as many unknowns as equations defined in the system, see [example XX](#sec-example-d2).

 ```
+equation = universe.physics_equation('body').solve('my_unk')
 system = System()
 system.add_equation(equation)

-# add as meny equations as needed
+# define and add as meny equations as needed

 x, y, z = system.solve(['x', 'y', 'z'])
 ```